Caffeine 101: The Scoop on Coffee

 • Cooler water + short extraction time + coarser grounds = less caffeine

 But very hot water + short extraction time + fine grounds can result in a similar caffeine content as a long extraction (this, along with serving sizes, explains why you might get an even higher caffeine hit at the coffee shop than you expect; commercial espresso machines extract with higher temps than many home brewing methods).
 And before you decide that a cold brew method has less caffeine because of the low water temperature, remember that it has a really long extraction in comparison to other methods.
+Like we said, caffeine content gets a bit complicated.
+Want to know more about coffee extraction and how to get the best results?
+Learn how to get the most out of your brew.

 How can I get less caffeine without switching to decaf?